-14.1.
+- 14.1.
 Modern slavery is defined as the recruitment, movement, harbouring or receiving of children, women or men through the use of force, coercion, abuse of vulnerability, deception or other means for the purpose of exploitation.
 Even if a victim consents and is willing to be moved, trafficking could still be taking place.
-It involves either the threat of harm or actual harm to the person themselves or their family.

-14.2 Children may be trafficked for:

-- sexual abuse - forced marriage - domestic servitude - forced labour - criminal activity - 14.3 Signs a child may be a victim of modern slavery/trafficking includes (but is not limited to): - Physical appearance poor physical condition, malnourishment, untreated injuries, and looking neglected; - Isolation victims may not be allowed out on their own and may appear to be under the control or influence of people accompanying them, with the absence of a parent or legal guardian.
-They may not interact and be unfamiliar in their local community; - Poor living conditions victims may be living in dirty, cramped or overcrowded accommodation, with multiple children living and working at the same address/premises; - Personal belongings few possessions, wearing the same clothes each day, and no identification documents; and - Reluctant to seek help victims may avoid eye contact, appear frightened or hesitant to approach people and have lack of trust or concern about making a report through fear of being deported or fear of violence on their family. - 14.4 Many children are trafficked into the UK from abroad but children may also be trafficked around the UK.
+It involves either the threat of harm or actual harm to the person themselves or their family. - 14.2 Children may be trafficked for: - sexual abuse - forced marriage - domestic servitude - forced labour - criminal activity - 14.3 Signs a child may be a victim of modern slavery/trafficking includes (but is not limited to): - Physical appearance poor physical condition, malnourishment, untreated injuries, and looking neglected; - Isolation victims may not be allowed out on their own and may appear to be under the control or influence of people accompanying them, with the absence of a parent or legal guardian.
+They may not interact and be unfamiliar in their local community; - Poor living conditions victims may be living in dirty, cramped or overcrowded accommodation, with multiple children living and working at the same address/premises; - Personal belongings few possessions, wearing the same clothes each day, and no identification documents; and - Reluctant to seek help victims may avoid eye contact, appear frightened or hesitant to approach people and have lack of trust or concern about making a report through fear of being deported or fear of violence on their family.

+14.4 Many children are trafficked into the UK from abroad, but children may also be trafficked around the UK.
 The number of British children identified as potential victims of modern slavery has more than doubled in a year, prompting concerns about child exploitation by county lines drugs gangs.
 As is the case with all safeguarding concerns, staff must refer immediately to the DSL any concern they have that a child may be a victim of trafficking.
-10.1.1 'Sexting', also known as 'youth produced sexual imagery' refers to the sending or posting of sexual images of children via mobile phones and other devices or over the internet. - Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put a child at risk of harm; - At any point in the process, if there is a concern a young person has been harmed or is at risk of harm we will refer the matter to the police and/or children's social care.